whamcloud/Online-Help/docs/Create_and_manage_ZFS_based_LFS_8_0.md

 ## <a id="8.1"></a>Create a ZFS-based Lustre file system

-The procedures in this section assume that you have first assembled and configured the physical hardware: servers, storage devices, network interfaces, etc., and installed Intel® Manager for Lustre* software as instructed in the *Manager for Lustre\* Software Installation Guide*.
+The procedures in this section assume that you have first assembled and configured the physical hardware: servers, storage devices, network interfaces, etc., and installed Manager for Lustre\* software as instructed in the *Manager for Lustre\* Software Installation Guide*.

-To create and manage an OpenZFS-based Lustre file system that is highly-available and managed by Intel® Manager for Lustre* software, perform these steps:
+To create and manage an OpenZFS-based Lustre file system that is highly-available and managed by Manager for Lustre\* software, perform these steps:

 1. Add all of the physical servers that will comprise your ZFS-based Lustre file system.
 To do this, perform the steps in [Add one or more HA servers](Creating_new_lustre_fs_3_0.md/#3.4).
 Add each server as a *Managed Storage Server*.

     **Note:**  Steps 2 and 3 below are performed automatically by Manager for Lustre\* software and do not need to be performed.
 They are included here for topic coverage only.
 Continue with Step 4.

 1. Having added the servers, you now need to ensure that the server hostids are set before creating any zpools.
 Each server requires a unique hostid to be configured.
 Setting the hostid on each server will allow ZFS to apply an attribute on each zpool indicating which host currently has the pool imported.
 This provides some protection in ZFS against multiple simultaneous imports of zpools when the storage is connected to more than one server.
 To set the hostid, run the genhostid command on each host and reboot.
-In the document *Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS*, see the section *Protecting File System Volumes from Concurrent Access* for more information.
+In the document *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*, see the section *Protecting File System Volumes from Concurrent Access* for more information.

 1. As a further protection against “double-importing” ZFS pools, and to prevent conflicts with the Pacemaker resource management software, disable the ZFS Systemd target by entering the following command: